computerguided/state-diagram/doc/design.md

 #### Protocol Panel

+The protocol panel has two sections:
+- **Interfaces**: shows the list of interfaces.
-The protocol panel shows the list of interfaces and a list of messages.
+- **Messages**: shows the list of messages.

+Each section has a list of entries of which one can be selected.
+The selected entry is indicated by a colored background.
+A "Delete" button is available to delete the selected entry.

 The list of messages can be filtered by selecting an interface from the list of interfaces.
 When no interface is selected, all possible messages are shown.